-- It is a student's responsibility to initiate reasonable accommodation requests from instructors, such as, but not limited to:
+1. It is a student's responsibility to initiate reasonable accommodation requests from instructors, such as, but not limited to:

-extended time for testing (typically, time-and-a-half)
+- extended time for testing (typically, time-and-a-half)

-readers for exams
+- readers for exams

-scribes for exams
+- scribes for exams

-use of a computer with spellcheck/grammar check for essay exams
+- use of a computer with spellcheck/grammar check for essay exams

-testing in a distraction-reduced setting
+- testing in a distraction-reduced setting

-enlarged font exams, etc.
+- enlarged font exams

-- Extensions beyond class time to a different day shall be determined by the instructor in consultation with either by the Coordinator of Disability Support Services, or the Learning Disabilities Coordinator.
+5. Extensions beyond class time to a different day shall be determined by the instructor in consultation with either by the Coordinator of Disability Support Services or the Learning Disabilities Coordinator.
 Substantiated chronic illnesses may be a determining factor in the extension of a test date beyond that which was originally scheduled.
 Lack of preparedness in a course subject matter is not considered a valid reason for the rescheduling of any exam.

-- All exams should be delivered to the Office of Disability Services, FIT-ABLE, preferably not later than one week in advance.
-Exams may be submitted to the Coordinator via e-mail with pertinent instructions included.
-Exams may be delivered in a sealed envelope marked CONFIDENTIAL by faculty (please note that access to FIT-ABLE is 24 hours a day, with regular office hours being 8:00am to 5:00 p.m..
-There is a mailbox next to the front door of A570 where exam drop off can occur.)
-All exams are retrieved upon office opening if dropped off the day prior after 5:00 p.m.
-FIT-ABLE completes its internal paperwork and starts to work on obtaining any additional reasonable accommodations related to each student, such as a reader or scribe, or enlarging exams.
+After receiving the exam, FIT-ABLE completes its internal paperwork and begins working on obtaining reasonable accommodations related to each student, such as a reader, scribe, or enlarging exams.
 In such cases where exams must be enlarged to a particular size font for a student with a visual impairment, the exam should be provided to our office on a disk so that enlargement can occur.

-- All completed exams are returned to the originating department where a signature is obtained upon receipt for our purposes in tracking.
+3. All completed exams are returned to the originating department where a signature is obtained upon receipt for our purposes in tracking.
 If otherwise instructed (an exam is to be returned to the classroom or adjunct office, for example), please include this information, along with the course name, number and section number and the student's name when a.) either turning in an exam or b.) sending an email to the office.